 The winter town has rows of small and neat houses built of log and undressed stone.
 Its streets are muddy.
 Located at Winterfell's main gatehouse, the market square has wooden stalls for produce and goods and a well at its center.
 The local inn and alehouse is the Smoking Log.

 The kingsroad lies past the sprawl of castle and town, while the wolfswood is two miles away.
 Hunting parties from Winterfell can avoid the winter town by taking the Hunter's Gate instead of the main gate.

 During spring and summer, four-fifths of the winter town's homes are empty.
-During autumn and winter, however, the town becomes filled with northmen from throughout the region, including farmers, villagers, and clansmen from the northern mountains.
+During autumn and winter, however, the town becomes "full to bursting" with northmen from throughout the region, including farmers, villagers, and clansmen from the northern mountains.
 When full, the winter town might have a population of around fifteen thousand.[N 1]

 A Game of Thrones